HUSAM-07/HUSAM-07/README.md

 # About Me:
+I am currently working as a Full Stack Developer Intern at PropReturns
+<br> - Learning ReactJS & NextJs
-I am currently working as a Full Stack Developer Intern at PropReturns<br>Learning ReactJS & NextJs<br>Currently Working On Building a Machine Learning Model for Apparel Classification & Prediction<br>
+<br> - Currently Working On Building a Machine Learning Model for Apparel Classification & Prediction<br>
-<br>Building Open Source Tools for the Community
+<br> - Building Open Source Tools for the Community